mashasavo/animal-shelter-app/README.md

 ### Running Locally

-1. Create and populate the MySQL database using the provided SQL files.
+1. Set up and populate the MySQL database using the provided SQL scripts.
-2. Install dependencies:

-   pip install -r requirements.txt
+2. Install dependencies using `pip install -r requirements.txt`.

-3. Run the application:
+3. Launch the Streamlit application with `streamlit run app.py`.

-   streamlit run app.py
+---

 ### Streamlit Cloud Deployment

-- Uses CSVs from the `data/` directory
+- Loads CSV snapshots from the `data/` directory
 - Does not require a running MySQL server

 ---